History of Ohio in Timeline

 1926: Lincoln Highway Becomes U.S. Route 30

-1933: Great Depression Impact on Ohio
+1933: Great Depression Impacts Ohio

 July 21, 1934: Highest Recorded Temperature

-On July 21, 1934, the highest recorded temperature in Ohio was 113 °F (45 °C), near Gallipolis.
+On July 21, 1934, the highest recorded temperature in Ohio was 113 °F (45 °C) near Gallipolis.

 March 9, 1937: Anna (Shelby County) Earthquake

-From just over 45,000 residents in 1800, Ohio's population grew faster than 10% per decade (except for the 1940 census) until the 1970 census, which recorded just over 10.65 million Ohioans.
+Ohio's population grew faster than 10% per decade, except for the 1940 census, until the 1970 census.

-1940: Cincinnati Reds World Series Title
+1940: Reds World Series Title

-1944: Missed General Election
+1944: Presidential Election Miss

-Since 1896, Ohio has had only three misses in the general election (1944, 1960, 2020).
+Since 1896, Ohio has had only three misses in the general election including the 1944 election.

 1945: Rams NFL Championship

-1948: Cleveland Indians World Series Title
+1948: Indians World Series Title

 1950: Browns NFL Championship

-1952: First Live Rock 'n Roll Concert
+1952: First Live Rock 'n Roll Concert in Cleveland

-1953: Spangler Candy Company Made Dum Dums Lollipops
+1953: Spangler Candy Company Production

 1954: Browns NFL Championship